 Accompanist

-Alexander Knight combines a bustling freelance career as an organist, pianist, conductor, continuo player, music producer and teacher with his posts as Accompanist for Petros Singers, Organ Scholar at St Paul’s Cathedral, and Musical Director for the Treble Chefs.
+Alexander Knight is a versatile musician, combining his freelance music career alongside his posts as Organist of the Old Royal Naval College Chapel, Accompanist for Petros Singers, and Musical Director for the Treble Chefs.

-Alex read music at Queens’ College, Cambridge and held an organ scholarship with Queens’ College Choir, touring the UK and internationally, and featuring on their album For The Wings of a Dove.
-While at Cambridge, other performances included working with CUMS Chorus conducted by Sir Stephen Cleobury, and with pop band Bastille as part of the Queens’ Centenary May Ball.
+Alex read Music at Cambridge University and held an organ scholarship at Queens’ College, where he performed with Queens’ College Choir, touring around the UK and internationally and featuring on their CD For the Wings of a Dove.

 During his postgraduate studies at the Royal College of Music, Alex achieved an ‘outstanding’ distinction mark and received the Harold Darke Memorial Prize for organ.
 He studied organ with David Graham, Andrew Dewar and Martin Ford, and piano with Nigel Clayton.
 While studying at the RCM, he was awarded his Fellowship Diploma from the Royal College of Organists.